 - Perpetuating Bad Habits—Don't use a cash-out refinance to support bad spending habits.
 Digging yourself out of one mountain of debt with your cashed-out amount, only to build another mountain, is one big reason not to go for a cash-out refinance.
 Remove debt that's a burden, then work hard to stay debt-free.

 - Closing Costs—As with any mortgage, you'll pay closing costs again when refinancing your home loan.
-This amount can roll into your monthly mortgage payments, but be sure the closing costs are worth any savings you hope to gain from the refinance.
-Closing costs are typically recouped within 36 months of refinancing.
+This amount can be financed and rolled into your monthly mortgage payments, but be sure the closing costs are worth any savings you hope to gain from the refinance.

 - New Loan Terms—Be sure you are familiar with the new terms of your loan before you finalize it.
 Chances are, the terms are different than your original mortgage.
 Review payment due dates, rates, fees, early payment penalties, and the new length of your loan.

-- Private Mortgage Insurance—Unless you're refinancing to less than 80% of your home's value, your refinanced loan will include private mortgage insurance.
-Be prepared to tack on an additional 0.05% to 1.2% to the annual cost of your loan.
+- Private Mortgage Insurance—Unless you're refinancing to less than 80% of your home's value, your refinanced loan may include private mortgage insurance.

 It's critical to understand your reasons for refinancing your home with a cash-out option before you go through the process of approval and ultimately close on a new mortgage.
 Your cashed-out amount isn't a new stash of spending money to be blown too lightly.

 Use the funds to add value to your home, strengthen your overall financial position, or relieve overwhelming debt.

 What Else Do I Need to Know?